Jokowi was seated at the first row of Pope Francis funeral, a series with Trump - ExBulletin

 At that time, he was still standing, joined to see the arrival of Trump who was welcomed by the Vatican officials.

-City of BBC IndonesiaIn addition to Jokowi, the Indonesian delegation was also made up of the Vice Minister of Finance Thomas Djiwandono, former Minister of Energy and Mineral Resources (ESDM) Ignasius Jonan – who was president of the reception committee during the visit of Pope Francus to Jakarta in September – and the Minister of Human Rights Natalius Pigai.
+City of the BBC Indonesia, in addition to Jokowi, the Indonesian delegation was also made up of Vice Minister of Finance Thomas Djiwandono, former Minister of Energy and Mineral Resources (ESDM) Ignasius Jonanyang served as president of the Bienvenue Committee during the visit of Pope Francis to Jakarta in September and Minister of Human Rights Natalius Pigai.

 Ahmad Muzani, the secretary general of the party and president of the MPR, revealed the reason why Jokowi was sent by President Prabowo Subaianto, the reason why Jokowi was sent by President Prabowo suffered to the funeral of Pope Francis because he was head of state when the Holy Father visited.

-“Pak Jokowi was the president at the time who met in person when Pope Francis visited Jakarta, then Pak Prabowo said his level was the level of the state at the time”, ” said muzaniIn the Parliament complex, Jakarta, Friday (04/25/2025).
+“Pak Jokowi was the president at the time who met in person when Pope Francis visited Jakarta, then Pak Prabowo estimated that his level of the head of the State at the time,” Muzani, at the Parliament Complex, Jakarta, on Friday (25/25/2025).

 “This is why what was requested is Mr. Jokowi to assist and represent the government and the people and the Indonesian people of the Vatican, but accompanied by several other friends,” he added.